ikorolev72/snmpcheck/README_new_worker.md

 #						SNMP check.
-New worker
+New worker. v1.1

 ## How to add new worker